-- 1) Using the eligibility criteria above, compile a single full list of attendances from all eligible Type 1 and Type 3 departments at all sites in your trust.
-Paste this list into tab 1 of the spreadsheet, 'Full list', entering only data for the variables listed above. - 2) Sort by department Type, then by gender, then by year of birth and finally by CCG: - a.
-Select all your data starting in row 3 please ensure you do not select the first two header rows. (see note below) - b.
+- Using the eligibility criteria above, compile a single full list of attendances from all eligible Type 1 and Type 3 departments at all sites in your trust.
+Paste this list into tab 1 of the spreadsheet, 'Full list', entering only data for the variables listed above. - 2) Sort by department type, then by gender, then by year of birth and finally by Sub ICB Location code: - a.
+Select all your data starting in row 3 please ensure you do not select the first two header rows. (see note below). - b.
 Click on the data menu then click 'sort'. - c.
-Create four sorting levels to include: department type (column M), gender (column O), year of birth (column N) and CCG (column V), in that order (see Figure 1) - d.
+Create four sorting levels to include: department type (column M), gender (column O), year of birth (column N) and Sub ICB Location code (column V), in that order (see Figure 1). - d.
 Ensure that columns M, O and N are sorted 'smallest to largest' and column V is sorted 'A to Z'. - e.
-Click 'OK' to sort your data
+Click 'OK' to sort your data.